SumanthAkula/cura32/README.md

 ## Hardware and Building
 Build using the PlatformIO Visual Studio Code extension.
 This project was written for the ESP32-S3.
 A dual core ESP32 device with Bluetooth Low Energy is required, and **any target other than the ESP32-S3-DevKitC-1-N8R2 may require some modification of the project files**.

 The LED strip used in testing is an 8 LED RGBW NeoPixel strip from Adafruit.
-If more LEDs are desired, make sure to edit `include/cura32.h` and change the `LED_COUNT` and `LED_MAX_PROGRESS` values. `LED_MAX_PROGRESS` is simple the number of LEDs in use multiplied by 256
+If more LEDs are desired, make sure to edit `include/cura32.h` and change the `LED_COUNT` and `LED_MAX_PROGRESS` values. `LED_MAX_PROGRESS` is simply the number of LEDs in use multiplied by 256